Child abduction: International child abduction

 By 2007, both the United States, European authorities, and NGO's had begun serious interest in the use of mediation as a means by which some international child abduction cases may be resolved.
 The primary focus was on Hague Cases.
 Development of mediation in Hague cases, suitable for such an approach, had been tested and reported by REUNITE, a London Based NGO which provides support in international child abduction cases, as successful.
 Their reported success lead to the first international training for cross-border mediation in 2008, sponsored by NCMEC.
 Held at the University of Miami School of Law, Lawyers, Judges, and certified mediators interested in international child abduction cases, attended.

 International child abduction is not new.
 A case of international child abduction has been documented aboard the Titanic.
 However, the incidence of international child abduction continues to increase due to the ease of international travel, increase in bi-cultural marriages and a high divorce rate.

 Unfortunately, when children are taken from or to a country that is not a Contracting State of the Hague Convention Treaty, or when neither of them is, there is not much that can be done to bring the child back to their country of habitual residence.
-Another factor that has not been evaluated enough is the increasing number of cases when a child is taking by the mother and the father was the primary caregiver to a country where the law still maintains old views regarding the roles of women and men within the family, in such cases the child custody is awarded to the mother without any consideration.
+Another factor that has not been evaluated enough is the increasing number of cases when a child is taken by the mother and the father was the primary caregiver to a country where the law still maintains old views regarding the roles of women and men within the family, in such cases the child custody is awarded to the mother without any consideration.